jtamez90/hudl/README.md

 ### Usage
-When the virtual environment is activated (see setup #5), pytest can be run from the terminal in the 'hudl_practice' folder.
+When the virtual environment is activated (see setup #5), pytest can be run from the terminal in the 'hudl' folder.
 The project currently supports 2 optional parameters:
 - `--browser`
     - default is 'Chrome' but accepts `Chrome` or `Firefox` as an argument
 - `--headless`